 Benefits:

-- Open/Closed Principle: Easy to add new notification types without modifying existing code
+- Open/Closed Principle: Add new notification types without changing existing code.

-- Type Safety: Strong typing ensures correct data for each notification type
+- Type Safety: Strong typing ensures correct data for each type.

 3. Chain of Responsibility Pattern

-Routes notifications through a chain of handlers, each deciding whether to process, modify, or pass to the next handler.
-Particularly useful for implementing filters, validation, and priority-based delivery.
+This routes notifications through a chain of handlers.
+Each one decides to process, modify, or pass it along.
+It is great for filters, validation, and priority-based delivery.

 Example: Notification Processing Pipeline